Joining is very simple, just show up! Walk-ins are always welcome at any of our regularly scheduled classes. No appointments are necessary.

 As you enter, you will likely be quickly greeted by one of our members.
 If a class is in progress we will come welcome you at the earliest opportunity.
 Please feel free to come in and take a seat.
 If you choose to participate in a class, we will ask you to sign a standard liability waiver.
 If you have any pre-existing injuries, please discuss these with the instructor and they can help you accommodate them in your practice.

 There is no cost for your first few classes and we have no contracts.
 We are an all volunteer run dojo, so every member pays the same dues, including the instructors.
-Being a volunteer run dojo means that membership dues are very reasonable (currently $75/month).
+Being a volunteer run dojo means that membership dues are very reasonable (currently $75/month for White and Orange Belts, $90 for Blue Belts and above).
 We only charge enough to cover our operating expenses.
 In our circles, the instruction we receive is considered a gift, what we pay for is the space in which we practice.

 Classes start with warm up exercises that include both general stretching and what we call ki development exercises.
 This is followed by ukemi or falling and rolling practice.
 We take great care of our beginners as we want you to enjoy a lifetime of Aikido Kokikai® as we are.
 We will often make you go slower than even you want to in order to stay safe.
 People are not born doing falls and rolls, it is probably the single most important skill you will learn, especially living in a city covered in snow and ice six months of the year.
 This usually takes up the first 10 to 15 minutes of the class.
 The rest of the class time is dedicated to learning the principles of Aikido Kokikai® through various techniques.
 Classes range from 60 to 90 minutes long and there are two consecutive classes most nights.

 We invite new students to join who are 18yrs old and above to join.

 We are not currently offering childrens or teen classes.
 Pre-covid era members between the ages of 12-18 may continue to practice with the adults after consulting the Chief Instructors.